-FREQUENTLY ASKED QUESTIONS APRIL 2006
+FREQUENTLY ASKED QUESTIONS MAY 2007

-Q1 What should I do if auditors show up without prior notification to the site administrator?

-A1 Call the LAUSD Audit Facilitation Team immediately at 213-241-7889.
-All site visits are to be scheduled ahead of time and notification provided.

-Q2 What kind of accommodation should the school site prepare for the auditor(s)?
-Do we need to provide them with computers, calculators, telephone?

-A2 It is best if you can provide the auditor(s) with a quiet place to work that have electric outlets for computer and internet connection.
-Auditors will bring their own equipment i.e. computers, calculators and cell phone.

-Q3 How can we effectively prepare for the audit?

-A3 In attempt to assist schools prepare for the annual audit, the Controller's Office has provided an Audit Binder for School Sites.
+- Q1 What should I do if auditors show up without prior notification to the site administrator? - A1 Call the LAUSD Audit Facilitation Team immediately at 213-241-7983.
+All site visits are to be scheduled ahead of time and notification provided. - Q2 What kind of accommodation should the school site prepare for the auditor(s)?
+Do we need to provide them with computers, calculators, telephone? - A2 It is best if you can provide the auditor(s) with a quiet place to work that has electric outlets for computer and internet connection.
+Auditors will bring their own equipment i.e. computers, calculators and cell phone. - Q3 How can we effectively prepare for the audit? - A3 In attempt to assist schools prepare for the annual audit, the Controller's Office has provided an Audit Binder for School Sites.
 Please review the materials in the binder and be familiar with the contact persons listed.
 Every attempt will be made to provide additional and personalized support and assistance.

-Q4 Who can assist us in understanding the documents/reports that the auditors may require?

-A4 You can call the Audit Facilitation Team, who may either respond to your questions or direct you to someone who can help you.

-Q5 The auditors showed up on a day when my school is doing state testing.
-How can I handle this?

-A5 This should not happen.
-The LAUSD Audit Facilitation Team coordinated the site visits taking into consideration the testing and culmination dates.

-Q6 How do I treat the auditors?

-A6 Be professional.
-Keep your answers brief and to the point.

-Q7 How do I submit copies of documents to the auditors after the site visit?

-A7 Feel free to make the arrangements directly with the auditors.
+The audit binder is available on line at the CFO's homepage. - Q4 Who can assist us in understanding the documents/reports that the auditors may require? - A4 You can call the Audit Facilitation Team, who may either respond to your questions or direct you to someone who can help you. - Q5 The auditors showed up on a day when my school is doing state testing.
+How can I handle this? - A5 This should not happen.
+The LAUSD Audit Facilitation Team coordinated the site visits taking into consideration the testing and culmination dates. - O6 How do I treat the auditors? - A6 Be professional.
+Keep your answers brief and to the point. - Q7 How do I submit copies of documents to the auditors after the site visit? - A7 Feel free to make the arrangements directly with the auditors.

-Sample KPSC Leter
+Sample KPNG Letter

-SAMPLE KMPG DOCUMENTATION REQUEST LETTER

-April 21, 2006

-Sample, Principal Sample Elementary School 1234 Madeup Avenue, Los Angeles, CA 90201
+KPMG LLP KPMG Tower Suite 2000 355 S. Grand Avenue Los Angeles, CA 90071-1568

+Telephone

-Fax Number: (323) 560-xxxx
+Fax

+Τo

+Principal

+Date May 3, 2007

+From Carey McKee

+Ref

+cc Timothy Rosnick, Director - Accounting Controls Branch Marilyn Guerrero, Administrative Services Manager - Accounting Controls Branch

-RE: Documentation Request for School Site Visit - FYE June 30, 2006
+Documentation for School Site Visit - FYE June 30, 2007

-Dear Principal:
+Dear Principal

-KPMG LLP is the independent audit firm hired by the District to perform the compliance audit for fiscal year 2005-2006.
-Below is a list of items that we will need to have available at the time of our visit to your school.
-We will be calling you next week to schedule the site visit.
-We look forward to working with you and your staff.
+KPMG LLP is the independent audit firm hired by the District to perform the compliance audit for fiscal year 2006-2007.
+Below is a list of items that we will need in order to perform our audit procedures.
+Please have these items available for our review by September 15, 2007.

-This may not be a complete list as there may be other documents unique to your location that we did not list.
+Please note that this is not a complete list and documents to cover the final 6 months of the fiscal year will be requested at a later date.
+Also, there may be other documents unique to your location that we did not list.
 Therefore, we may request access to or copies of other documents during the course of our audit.
-Also, please ensure that space is available for one or two days to accommodate 1-2 auditors.
-We will also need access to electrical outlets for our portable computers.